Fat face: Ornamented designs

 Besides simple typefaces, variants were designed with patterns and decorations.
 These extended from simple inline designs to artwork such as flowers and harvest themes.
 Decorated fat face typefaces were cut in wood and reproduced by dabbing, or stereotype, a technique in which the wooden pattern is driven into molten metal just at the point of solidifying.

 One type foundry particularly known for decorated designs was the London foundry of Louis John Pouchée, active from 1818 to 1830.
-Pouchée was a Freemason, and some of his foundry's wood patterns for dabbing, many of which survive, were inspired by Masonic emblems.
+Pouchée was a Freemason, and some of his foundry's types were inspired by Masonic emblems.
+Many of his wooden patterns are preserved.
 While very striking, it is not clear that these types were much used: John Dreyfus reported that "the late Ellic Howe, a printing historian and a Freemason, failed to discover any piece of printing on which Pouchée's Masonic types were used".
 He suggested that the fine detail of Pouchée's ornamented letters was not practical for job printing work at the time and that some of the designs were too large for playbills and handbills, their likely market.
 Ultimately large metal types were only briefly used, as they were soon replaced by routed and pantograph-engraved wood display type, which was much lighter and cheaper.

 Bold lettering also appears on copperplate engraving, such as engraved maps of the period.
 Digital font designer Andy Clymer reports finding on engraved maps that it was more common for bold lettering to be decorated, leaving spaces not engraved out, than it was to be solid black: "whenever things would get heavier, they would often just get more ornamented…not filled in solid [but] with some kind of ornamentation or decoration."
 This is seen in A Specimen of the Print Hands, an internal specimen of lettering styles used by the Ordnance Survey in the early nineteenth century, in which the boldest lettering is decorated.